Often it takes a

 So for all these above reasons, you can see how important it is to carry

-evaluating their polices, that they need to protect themselves because
+evaluating their policies that they need to protect themselves because

 there way too many irresponsible motorists on the road in Maryland who